JohnJayMcKaye/HIGOLA/README.md

     /etc/udev/rules.d/99-gole2pro-accel.rules
 ```

-## Fix for no audio fro Internal Speaker
+## Fix for no audio from Internal Speaker

 edit the file     /usr/share/alsa-card-profile/mixer/paths/analog-output-speaker.conf and change this lines: